Real Estate License

 If you’re interested in starting a business helping clients sell or buy homes, you need a real estate license.
-Each state has a real estate business licenses, permits & tax division that outlines exactly what is required to get this license, and the requirements vary in each state.
+Each state has real estate business licenses, permits & a tax division that outlines exactly what is required to get this license, and the requirements vary in each state.

 Real estate agents and real estate brokers need a real estate business license in order to operate.
 Depending on what your state requires, and whether you plan to operate as an individual or open a real estate office, you may need other types of business licenses, such as:

 Preparing for Your Real Estate License Exam